Code-Institute-Submissions/syler11-fast_supplies_ms4_SepResub/README.md

 Guest user will be able to make a purchase but their profile details won't be saved.
 User will be able to make a purchase and their profile details are saved for future purchases.
 Superuser will be able to add, edit and delete products abd access to back end date to update profiles, groups, categories, orders, etc.
-Login for user: username: nikolettTest password: test@1234!
+Login for user: username: vamerad password: code@2545

 Login for superuser: username: syler password: code2545